Generalized maximum likelihood estimation of the mean of parameters of mixtures, with applications to sampling: Examples.

 \section{Examples.}

-A main motivation for our study of GMLE are the following sampling models and problems in the context of stratification.
+A main motivation for our study of GMLE are the following sampling models and problems in the context of stratification, and observational studies.

-In stratified sampling and in poststratification, it is desired to have a very fine stratification.
+In stratified sampling and in post-stratification, it is desired to have a very fine stratification.
 Then, conditional on a fine stratum it appeals that missing observations are missing completely at random.
 Similarly in observational study (or, in convenience sampling), fine stratification makes the assumption that conditional on the strata the success or failure of a treatment are independent of the, often unknown, allocation mechanism to treatment and control.
-However, under very fine stratification many strata are likely to be empty, i.e., with no corresponding observations.
+However, under very fine natural stratification many strata are likely to be randomly empty, i.e., with no sampled observations.
+In practice, when the number of observations is high the stratification used is fine to the level of existence of a meaningful number of empty cells.
 The GMLE method is a natural way of handling the resulting difficulties of empty strata.
-In practice, as the number of observations is increased, the stratification typically becomes finer.

 We elaborate on the above.
 Suppose that it is desired to estimate the proportion of unemployed in the population.
 A sampled subject will respond to the survey with unknown probability.
-The proportion of unemployed among the responders in the survey is strictly a biased estimator of their proportion in the population, since there is a strong correlation between employment status and response.
-It is known that in the relevant surveys, neighborhoods (or, more generally, strata) with higher unemployment rates have lower response rates.
+The proportion of unemployed among the responders in the survey is strictly a biased estimator of their proportion in the population, since there is a strong observed correlation between employment status and response.
+It is known that in the relevant surveys, subgroups with higher unemployment rates have lower response rates.
 We may hope, however, that if we consider small enough and homogenous stratum, the willingness to answer and the answer will be, conditionally on the stratum, practically independent.
 Thus, the missing responses would be practically missed completely at random (MCAR) within each stratum.
 See, e.g., Little and Rubin (2002).

-Let $K_i$ be the number of observations in Stratum $i$ (i.e., $K_i$ were sampled and responded).
+Let $K_i$ be the number of full observations in Stratum $i$ (i.e., $K_i$ were sampled and responded).
 Let $X_i$ be the number of unemployed among the observations from Stratum $i$.
-Formally, we have $n$ strata with equal weights.
+For simplicity, we consider a situation of $n$ strata with equal weights.
 Our observations are $Y_i=(X_i,K_i)$, $i=1,\dots,n$, where the conditional distribution of $X_i$ conditional on $K_i$ is $B(K_i,p_i)$.
 It is desired to estimate the population's proportion $p=n^{-1}\sum p_i$.